MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-clients.md

 The Microsoft Teams installation for Windows provides downloadable installers in 32-bit and 64-bit architecture.

 > [!NOTE]
-> The architecture (32-bit vs. 64-bit) of Microsoft Teams is agnostic to the architecture of Windows/Office that is installed.
+> The architecture (32-bit vs. 64-bit) of Microsoft Teams is agnostic to the architecture of Windows and Office that is installed.

 The Windows client is deployed to the AppData folder located in the user’s profile.
 Deploying to the user’s local profile allows the client to be installed without requiring elevated rights.
 The Windows client is installed in the following locations: